davidtchiu/davidtchiu.github.io/teaching/cs240/hwk2.scoreboard/index.md

 ### Starter Code and Git

 Starter code for this assignment is provided in the github repo [https://github.com/davidtchiu/cs240-hwk-scoreboard](https://github.com/davidtchiu/cs240-hwk-scoreboard).
 On my github repo, _fork_ this repository to your github account to obtain your own copy.
-Then _clone_ your copy down to your local working directory.
+Then from your local machine, open a terminal, navigate to your directory for this class, and _clone_ your copy down to your local working directory.
 After you've done this, you can work freely in VS Code.
 Remember to commit when appropriate, with substantive messages.
+Push your commits up to your github repo for submission.

 <!-- ### Media Files